Fall in love with the game all over again in Scotland, the birthplace of golf

 Playing golf in Scotland is more than just a vacation, it’s a pilgrimage.
 And it is something that every golfer should experience in their lifetime.
 This is the very cradle of the game, a country blessed with beautiful scenery, history and culture, plus the small matter of the most historic golf courses on the planet.

-Why book a Scotland golf vacation?
+Why book a golf package to Scotland?

 - Incredible historic courses dating back to the 15th century